Smertig/banana/docs/api/tg/types/callback_query.rst

    .. cpp:member:: optional_t<string_t> inline_message_id

    Optional.
 Identifier of the message sent via the bot in inline mode, that originated the query.

-   .. cpp:member:: string_t chat_instance

-   Global identifier, uniquely corresponding to the chat to which the message with the callback button was sent.
-Useful for high scores in games.

    .. cpp:member:: optional_t<string_t> data